PilzDE/psen_scan_v2/README.md

 | PSEN sc S 5.5 08-12	| 5.5 m safety zone	| 6D000021 |

 ## C++ standalone library
 If you are interested in using the PSENscan safety laser scanner without ROS, please take a look at our C++ standalone library.
-You can read more about it [in the `standalone` folder](https://github.com/PilzDE/psen_scan_v2/blob/main/standalone/README.md)
+You can read more about it in the [`standalone`](https://github.com/PilzDE/psen_scan_v2/blob/main/standalone/README.md) folder.

 ## Table of Contents